Bedtime Stories (album): Composition

 "Sanctuary" quotes Walt Whitman's poem Vocalism.
 It is a song that draws inspiration from Herbie Hancock's "Watermelon Man" (1962), and aligns love and death.
 "Assorted odd noises, distant strings, and bits of electric guitar" make up the "atmospheric" introduction.
-Verses include Who needs the sun, when the rain's so full of life/Who needs the sky/It's here in your arms I want to be buried, which is backed by a steady, R&B-influenced bassline with a sound effect that is reminiscent of a creaky bed.
-The ending of "Sanctuary" is linked to the beginning of the next song, title track "Bedtime Story".
+Verses include "Who needs the sun, when the rain's so full of life/Who needs the sky/It's here in your arms I want to be buried", which is backed by a steady, R&B-influenced bassline with a sound effect that is reminiscent of a creaky bed.
+The ending of "Sanctuary" is linked to the beginning of the next track, "Bedtime Story".
 Unlike most of the songs on the album, which are heavily R&B-influenced, "Bedtime Story" is an electronica-doused track with a "trippy" vibe.
-A hymn to the "joys of unconsciousness and a rejection of the supposed constraints of reason and language", its instrumentation is provided by "skeletal" synth arrangement and prominent drum machine and machine hand-claps.
+A hymn to the "joys of unconsciousness and a rejection of the supposed constraints of reason and language", its instrumentation is provided by "skeletal" synth arrangement and a prominent drum machine and programmed handclaps.

-Closer "Take a Bow" is a midtempo pop ballad with "a "'Sukiyaki'"-like Japanese touch".
-The lyrics talks about a failed affair with either an actor, or someone who's "way too concerned with personal image".
-It counts with "swaying strings and lush harmonies", while Madonna sings with her lower vocal register to evoke a "tender compassion".
-The title plays upon the verse in the song all the world is a stage and everyone has their part, a reference to the line by William Shakespeare in his play As You Like It: "All the world's a stage, and all the men and women mere players".
+The closing track, "Take a Bow", is a midtempo pop ballad with "a "'Sukiyaki'"-like Japanese touch".
+The lyrics talk about a failed affair with either an actor, or someone who's "way too concerned with personal image".
+It features "swaying strings and lush harmonies", while Madonna sings with her lower vocal register to evoke a "tender compassion".
+The title plays on the verse in the song "all the world is a stage and everyone has their part", a reference to the line by William Shakespeare in his play As You Like It: "All the world's a stage, and all the men and women mere players".
 Babyface provides backing vocals, making the song "virtually a duet".